Autodesk/bionano-wetLabAccelerator/README.md

 ### TODO

-- fix tx-well binding for list (at least in transfer template)
+- fix tx-well binding (maybe all bindings - at least in transfer template)

+- enable addition of arbitrary instructions in protocol - drag and drop
+  - scaffolds for each instruction? or just add required for templates?

 - support high level ordering API

-- enable deletion / duplication of steps

-- enable addition of arbitrary instructions in protocol
-  - scaffolds for each instruction? or just add required for templates?

-- enable sorting of steps (ui-sortable is easy)
+- list of containers, projects, etc. for side?

 #### Pretty + Nice features

+- refactor tx-measure
+  - need to support input[type] + ideally other input attributes
+  - maybe as attribute directive? but need dropdown or something
-- allow passage of object as attrs for input in tx-measure -- need to support input[type] though
+  - allow passage of object as attrs for input?

 - better well UI